We work hard at CTS to ensure our service will exceed your expectations.

 Here, we share our knowledge and insights on the Chinese language and culture, as well as a few translation and localisation tips to ensure your project is a success.

 The red wavy line under a typo in Microsoft Word is an iconic feature; however, it is not a functionality that is useful for Chinese users.
-This is because Microsoft Word and other word processing software are unable to accurately detect typing errors in Chinese.
+This is because Microsoft Word and other word-processing software cannot accurately detect typing errors in Chinese.
 Worst yet, there is nothing commercially available that can solve this problem.
-The only way to ensure typos are eliminated is to proofread the Chinese document manually on a word-for-word basis.
+The only way to eliminate typos is to proofread the Chinese document word-for-word.

-A page of English text contracts by 25% in volume once it is translated into Chinese.
-Expanded or contracted text can affect the layout and appearance of your website, book, or magazine, so it is important to work with a Chinese translation agency that can assist with the formatting of your documents post-translation.
+A page of English text contracts by 25% in volume once translated into Chinese.
+Expanded or contracted text can affect the layout and appearance of your website, book, or magazine, so it is important to work with a Chinese translation agency that can format your documents post-translation.

 An effective localisation should take into account cultural preferences in colours, symbols, numbers, and societal norms and beliefs.
-For example, consider the phrase “Stocks are in the red, is it time to sell?”.
-Whilst the colour red means danger in Western society, it also represents luck in Chinese culture.
-A good translator will understand this and will make it clear to the reader that the stocks are falling.
+For example, consider the phrase, “Stocks are in the red, is it time to sell?”.
+The colour red means danger in Western society, but it also represents luck in Chinese culture.
+A good translator will make it clear in the translation that the stocks are falling.

-Where large numbers are broken down by thousands and millions in English, the Chinese counts in a metric called Wàn which represents “ten thousand”.
+When it comes to large numbers, the Chinese count in units of ten thousand, called Wàn.
 For example, one hundred thousand is localised as ten Wàn, and one million is localised as one hundred Wàn.
-As you can imagine, it is common to find conversion errors when localising numbers to Chinese.
+As you can imagine, it is easy to make errors when converting numbers from English to Chinese.

-One of the most common questions we receive from clients, is whether they should translate their documents to Mandarin or Cantonese.
-This is technically incorrect as Mandarin and Cantonese are spoken languages.
+One of the most common questions we receive from clients is whether they should translate their documents into Mandarin or Cantonese, which is technically incorrect because Mandarin and Cantonese are spoken languages.
 The written forms of Chinese are Simplified Chinese and Traditional Chinese.

 Between 1950 to 1960, the government of China promoted the use of a simplified version of Chinese characters to boost literacy.
-As the name implies, Simplified Chinese is written with fewer strokes, making them easier to write compared to Traditional Chinese.
+As the name implies, Simplified Chinese is written with fewer strokes, making it easier to write when compared to Traditional Chinese.

-It is estimated that there are seven to thirteen major groups of Chinese languages, each of which has its own variations and dialects.
-Mandarin, as the official language of China, is the most widely spoken with approximately 800 million speakers.
-This is followed by Min, Wu (Shanghainese), and Yue (Cantonese) with 75 million, 74 million, and 68 million speakers, respectively.
+It is estimated that there are seven to thirteen significant groups of Chinese languages, each of which has its variations and dialects.
+Mandarin, as the official language of China, is the most widely spoken, with approximately 800 million speakers.
+This is followed by Min, Wu (Shanghainese), and Yue (Cantonese), with 75 million, 74 million, and 68 million speakers, respectively.

-Unsurprisingly, the biggest and most obvious difference is the appearance.
-Whilst English uses alphabets to help readers pronounce words, Chinese uses Hànzì which are written symbols that cannot be sounded out.
-Chinese characters do have components called radicals however, which can sometimes give advanced readers a rough idea of the meaning.
+Unsurprisingly, the most significant and noticeable difference is the writing system.
+While English uses alphabets to help readers pronounce words, Chinese uses written symbols called Hànzì that cannot be sounded out.
+However, Chinese characters have components called radicals which can sometimes give advanced readers a rough idea of their meaning.

-It is common to use long sentences in English to express ideas since it adds flair, rhythm, and poetic power to writing.
-Chinese, on the other hand, does not depend on sentence structure for expression.
+Using long sentences in English to express ideas is common since it adds flair, rhythm, and poetic power to writing.
+On the other hand, Chinese does not depend on sentence structure for expression.
 Instead, it divides long sentences into shorter phrases separated by commas, leaving the use of Chéngyǔ (four-character idiomatic expressions) to bring life to the language.

-Below are some of the most commonly searched for phrases in English and their Chinese translations.
+Below are some of the most commonly searched phrases in English and their Chinese translations.

 English | Simplified Chinese Translation | Pinyin (Romanized Spelling) |